gaojunbin/Pytorch-Create-Network/README.md

 ```

 Attention: This command will delet all the modles and logs without prompting!
 Please careful operation.
 You are advised to make a backup if necessary.

+## Config

+Here lists some important params.

++ Dataset_root_path

+  String, the root folder placing the datasets, such as `'./Data/Dataset'`.
+That means the images are placed in the folder `'/Dataset'`.
+Attention, don't add `'/'`after the end of the path, for example,  `'./Data/Dataset/'` is wrong (because `'/'` has been added in the file `DataReload.py`).

++ num_class

+  the number of class you need to classification.
+Remember to modify/adapter the network output shape.